 Check out a limited museum exhibit

 Now is a great excuse to get to that museum in New Jersey you’ve wanted to check out.
 Witness art coming to life indoors and outdoors in the fall weather at the unique Grounds For Sculpture.
-Or explore Liberty Science Center, Monmouth Museum, or the Battleship New Jersey.
+Or explore Liberty Science Center, Monmouth Museum, New Jersey State Museum, or the Battleship New Jersey.

 Go on a weekend road trip

 A long weekend road trip can be just what you need to recharge your family’s batteries after a busy fall.
 Luckily, there are plenty of family-friendly resorts in and around NJ for all ages and budgets you can drive to in under 2 hours.
 Whether you want to experience the shore at the Ocean Place Resort & Spa in Long Branch or stay overnight nestled in the mountains at the Mohonk Mountain House in New Paltz, NY, a little getaway is always a good idea.

 Think waterparks are only a summertime thing?
 Nope—you can plunge down a waterslide, drift in the lazy river, or get knocked down in the wave pool.
 Dive into one of the indoor waterparks in NJ and across the state lines, including American Dream DreamWorks Waterpark in East Rutherford and Great Wolf Lodge in PA and MD.
 Kids will have a ball getting soaked indoors, and you’ll all feel like you went on a resort vacay miles away.